Music streaming services: how do you choose the right one for you?

 Fun for all the family

 However, once again there are differences in terms of what’s available and how long it’s available for.
-Tidal and Deezer both include their hifi services in their free trials, but Tidal's offer is for 30 days compared to Deezer’s three months; Spotify and Apple Music also offer three-month trials across their services, but don’t have hi-fi tiers.
+Tidal and Deezer both include their hi-fi services in their free trials, but Tidal's offer is for one month compared to Deezer’s three months; Spotify and Apple Music also offer three-month trials across their services, but don’t have hi-fi tiers.
+Additionally, some trials are limited time offers.
+For example, Spotify offers a three-month free trial until 30 June while Deezer's offer is rolling and doesn't have an end date currently.

 More than just music

 If you want to listen to more than just music, that will affect your choice of streaming service too.
 Apple has a separate app for podcasts, while Tidal's podcast selection is limited.
-Spotify and Deezer do a much better job: For example, Deezer’s Shows tab offers a curated mix of original and third-party podcasts alongside its curated music stream.
+Spotify and Deezer do a much better job: For example, Deezer’s Shows tab offers a curated mix of original and third-party podcasts alongside live radio.

 Curation is becoming a really big deal in streaming: when you’ve got a global jukebox it can often be hard to find the really good stuff.
-Different services approach that in different ways, so for example Deezer uses local editors around the world and mixes their recommendations with an in-house algorithm that learns what you like.
+Different services approach that in different ways so, for example, Deezer uses local editors around the world and mixes their personalised recommendations with an in-house algorithm that learns what you like, which they call Flow.
 It also offers channels dedicated to particular topics, so for example the At Home channel is designed specifically for lockdown listening.

 How to choose the right music streaming service